OWASP/owasp.github.io/pages/site-documentation/index.md

 In general, the website is composed of the following parts:

-* [www--site-theme](https://github.com/owasp/www--site-theme): This is the OWASP Foundation theme in use by all of the micro-sites and houses the layouts, includes, and css in use throughout the website.
+* [www--site-theme](https://github.com/owasp/www--site-theme): This is the OWASP Foundation theme in use by all of the micro-sites and houses the layouts, includes, and CSS in use throughout the website.
 * [owasp.github.io](https://github.com/owasp/owasp.github.io): This is the 'main' website for the Foundation.
 The items housed here are the menus, the blogs, and various core pages (including this one).
 * [www-board](https://github.com/owasp/www-board): Houses most items pertaining to the OWASP Foundation Global Board.